gorskih/json-schema-faker/README.md

 * you don't need all languages from faker.js
 * you wish to use chance.js only and get rid of other dependencies
 * or for any other reason...
 In that case you may bundle the distribution yourself manually.
-It's easily achievable: just modify the [`lib/util/container.js`](lib/util/container.js) file and either remove o rmodify the `require` calls (they're directly used by browserify to include dependencies).
+It's easily achievable: just modify the [`lib/util/container.js`](lib/util/container.js) file and either remove or modify the `require` calls (they're directly used by browserify to include dependencies).
 Automation of this feature is expected in near future.

 ## Contribution